clns/node-commit-msg/README.md

 ### Install

-The commands below should be run from your project's root directory (where `.git` is).
+The commands below should be run from your project's root directory.

-> IMPORTANT: On Windows, make sure you run the commands below using *administrator* rights.
+> IMPORTANT: On Windows, make sure you run the commands using *administrator* rights.
 Eg. open PowerShell using *Run as administrator*.